jessica-calderon/jessica-e-calderon/README.md

 # Jessica Calderon

 ## Purpose
-A website portfolio that showcases my work samples and provides potential employers about myself, my work, and my background.
+A website portfolio that showcases my work samples and provides potential employers information about myself, my work, and my background.

 ## Built With
 * HTML